hardrockbluesky/NoteChartBuilder/README.md

 * While paused, Page Up and Page Down jump to nearest lines with notes on them
 * Z and X fast forward and reverse

-99% of the code and comments are in BP_NoteChart, including the controls.
+99% of the code and comments are in BP_SongChart, including the controls.